max-chudnovsky/gitlab-api-scripts/README.md

-# GitLab Deploy Key Management Scripts
+# GitLab Deploy Key Management Script

 ## Overview
-This repository contains two Bash scripts to help manage deploy keys for GitLab projects and groups:
+This repository contains a single Bash script to help manage deploy keys for GitLab projects and groups:

-- **deploy-key.sh**: Add or enable deploy keys on one or more GitLab projects.
+- **deploy-key.sh**: Add, enable, disable, or list deploy keys on one or more GitLab projects or groups.
-- **show-keys.sh**: List all deploy keys for a single project or all projects in a group.

-Both scripts use the GitLab API and require a personal access token and the Go-based `yq` tool (Mike Farah's yq, version 4+).
+The script uses the GitLab API and requires a personal access token and the Go-based `yq` tool (Mike Farah's yq, version 4+).

 ---